 When they established they were all self-sufficient.
-They all were producing rice, vegetables, bricks, and clothes required for all their inhabitants.
+They all were producing rice, vegetables, bricks and clothes required for all their inhabitants.
 Everything was going great.

 Now, Country C found a new, faster way to make bricks.
 Thus, they started producing faster than the villagers there could buy.
-So, they thought they could sell some of them to Country B as it was going through a rainy season.
+So, they thought they could sell some of them to the Country B as it was going through a rainy season.
 In return for the bricks, Country B thankfully gave some extra rice.
 Country C was willing to offer only one extra brick for every 10 bags of rice they will receive from Country B.

 Meanwhile, Country A was going through a drought season went to Country C for help so that they can receive bags of rice from them, in return for rice Country A offered the large pile of clothes to Country C.

 The exchange process became complex and Country C decided to set a common thing (Currency) for exchange.
 Country C sets 1 brick equals 1 Currency C. Thus, Country A and B need to get Currency C to buy stuff from C.